 What's a Good Credit Card Balance?

-The absolute best balance is $0.
-Of course, unless you never use your credit card, it will be impossible to keep a zero balance on your credit card at all times.
+The absolute best balance is $0, but unless you never use your credit card, it will be impossible to maintain a zero balance on your credit card at all times.
 You'd essentially have to pay off your credit card balance the same day you make purchases - or at least before the account statement closing date.
-That's the date that many credit card issuers report credit card details to the credit bureaus.

 If you want to improve and maintain a good credit score, it’s more reasonable to keep your balance at or below 30% of your credit limit.
 That means your credit card balance should always be below $300 on a credit card with a $1,000 limit.
 Once your balance starts to exceed the 30% threshold, you’ll notice your credit score decreasing.
 If you habitually max out your credit cards, your credit score could drop significantly.